Skip to content

 See the Imagizer Cloud Basic Configuration section for information on enabling uploads.

-Stand-alone Imagizer
+On-Premise Imagizer

 See the Uploads configuration section for information on enabling uploads.